timproctor/root-care/rootcare/README.md

 the formula for distance, `d = rate * time`, I added a vowel between the `d` and `r` to get the word `Dirt`.
 I also refer to the `Dirt` model as a Trip.
 I probably should have just called it a Trip but to me a trip means you go somewhere, stay and then come back.
-I think there could be a 'Trip' model in the future that might incorporate destinations, so for now this solution only needs the `Dirt` information.
+I think there could be a Trip model in the future that might incorporate destinations, so for now this solution only needs the `Dirt` information.